stenkjan/nest-haus/docs/COMMIT_HISTORY.md

 ## [222ce5fb890ed6e13acaf29ec6e59dcd84afb182] - Tue Jul 8 16:41:42 2025 +0200

 **Author**: stenkjan
-**Message**: `refactor: enhance button layout in SummaryPanel for improved user experience  - Updated the button rendering in SummaryPanel to display the "In den Warenkorb" text and price on separate lines for better readability. - Maintained existing functionality while improving the visual presentation of the price information.  `
+**Message**: `refactor: enhance button layout in SummaryPanel for improved user experience  - Updated the button rendering in SummaryPanel to display the "Zum Warenkorb" text and price on separate lines for better readability. - Maintained existing functionality while improving the visual presentation of the price information.  `

 ### Changes Analysis